hmrc/binding-tariff-filestore/README.md

 Run `./run_all_tests.sh`.
 This also runs scalafmt and does coverage testing.

 or `sbt test it/test` to run the tests only.

+Integration tests for s3 connection run directly with local stack, so its necessary to have it running.

 ### License